 - For a useful explanation on this subject from 1Password, click here.

 - In the interest of fairness, LastPass offers their take here.

 If security is your only concern, 1Password’s locally installed option is certainly the way to go, but usability is just as important.
 For that, the cloud-based options from either LastPass or 1Password might be more appropriate, since they offer business-friendly features that help less-savvy users recover and change passwords.

-In conclusion, both tools should greatly increase the security of your business data, while also making it easier to create and store secure passwords.
-Just remember, each service is only as good as the passwords it stores — i.e. if you use “password,” “1234,” or other weak passwords, it becomes exponentially easier to guess them.
-They’re also of little help if you commit the other cardinal sin of password management — using the same password for multiple sites.
+In conclusion, both tools should greatly increase the security of your business data while also making it easier to create and store secure passwords.
+But each service is only as good as the passwords it stores.
+If you use weak passwords (like “password” or “1234”), write passwords down on post-its stored on the underside of your keyboard, or store plain text passwords in a spreadsheet as well as your password manager, hackers and bad actors can still access them.
+The software also can’t help if you commit the other cardinal sin of password management — using the same password for multiple sites.

 Ultimately, the decision between LastPass vs. 1Password will come down to your unique situation — your users, your OS environment, your regulatory requirements, or your IT admin’s preference.